coderholic/pyradio/recording.md

 - Chapters markers timing depends on the time the *ICY Titles* are received, plus any overhead added by **PyRadio**. \
 \
 This means that, for whatever reason, a chapter marker may not exactly point to the beginning of the song associated with it.
+To change or correct chapter markers, please refer to section [Correcting chapter markers](#correcting-chapter-markers).

+### Cover image

+**PyRadio** will insert a cover image to every recorded file when [MKVToolNix](https://mkvtoolnix.download/) has been detected.

+The default image is named "*cover.png*" and is located in the "*data*" folder, within the configuration directory.

+There are two way to change this cover image:

+1. To permanently change the cover image for all recordings, create a **PNG** file named "**user-cover.png**" in the "*data*" folder withing the configuration directory.

+2. After you have stopped the recording, set any **PNG** file as a cover image for the recorded file, using the procedure explained in section [Changing the cover](#changing-the-cover).

 The image below shows how a chapter aware player will display and handle chapter markers found in a MKV file.
+The file also uses the default cover image.
 This is the [Media Player Classic](https://sourceforge.net/projects/mpc-hc/) on Windows 7.

 ![PyRadio Chapters](https://members.hellug.gr/sng/pyradio/pyradio-chapters.gif)